lydtechconsulting/component-test-framework/README.md

 The `TestContainersSetupExtension` is the JUnit5 extension that enables hooking into a test execution run before the tests themselves run, so that the Dockerised containers can be started.

-The component test class should be named with the suffix `CT`.
+The component test class should be named with the suffix `CT` if housed within a single module project.
 This ensures it is not run via the standard maven-surefire-plugin (if that is in use in the service pom.xml).
 Instead it is only run with the `mvn` command when the profile `-Pcomponent` is included.

+When housed in its own child module in a multi module project the tests should have the suffix `Test`.

 # Component Test Application Properties